Office Insurance Malaysia - Essential Coverage for Business Premises and Tenants

 Lease Requirements and Insurance Obligations

 Most commercial leases in Malaysia include insurance clauses that tenants must comply with.
-Common requirements include maintaining fire insurance on contents, carrying public liability insurance with the landlord named as an interested party, and providing a certificate of insurance before taking possession.
+Common requirements include maintaining fire insurance on contents, carrying public liability with the landlord named as an interested party, and providing a certificate of insurance before taking possession.

 | Lease Requirement | What It Means | What You Need to Do |